kaishengtai/neuralart/README.md

 Other options:

 - `num_iters`: Number of optimization steps.
+Default is 500.
 - `size`: Long edge dimension of the generated image.
 Set to 0 to use the size of the content image.
 Default is 500.
-- `nodisplay`: Suppress image display during optimization.
+- `display_interval`: Number of iterations between image displays.
+Set to 0 to suppress image display.
+Default is 20.
 - `smoothness`: Constant that controls smoothness of generated image (total variation norm regularization strength).
-Default is 7.5E-3.
+Default is 6E-3.
 - `init`: {image, random}.
 Initialization mode for optimized image. `image` initializes with the content image; `random` initializes with random Gaussian noise.
 Default is `image`.
 - `backend`: {cunn, cudnn}.
 Neural network CUDA backend. `cudnn` requires the [Torch bindings](https://github.com/soumith/cudnn.torch/tree/R3) for CuDNN R3.
+- `optimizer`: {sgd, lbfgs}.
+Optimization algorithm. `lbfgs` is slower per iteration and consumes more memory, but may yield better results.
+Default is `sgd`.

 ## Examples